Spatiotemporal Properties of Compressible Magnetohydrodynamic Turbulence from Space Plasma: Mode-Decomposition Method

-We decompose small-amplitude fluctuations into Alfvénic and compressible modes based on their polarization properties, following the method of Zhao et al.~\cite{Zhao2026}.
-For compressible modes, oblique MHD fast (slow) modes are characterized by a positive (negative) phase correlation between fluctuations in magnetic field strength $\delta |\mathbf{\tilde{B}}|$ and density $\delta \tilde{N}$ \citep{Hollweg1975,Verscharen2019}.
-Furthermore, fast modes remain predominantly wave-like with weak nonlinear broadening across the entire inertial range, whereas slow modes increasingly deviate from their linear dispersion relations as nonlinearity increases \citep{Yuen2025}.
-Motivated by these properties, we further isolate fast modes from the compressible fluctuations by integrating the power within a $\pm30\%$ frequency band centered at $f_{\rm fast}$, taking into account the positive phase correlation between $\delta |\mathbf{\tilde{B}}|$ and $\delta \tilde{N}$.
-The remaining compressible fluctuations are likely dominated by a mixture of slow modes and positively phase-correlated magnetic-density fluctuations that deviate from the fast-mode dispersion relation.
+We decompose small-amplitude fluctuations into Alfvénic and compressible modes based on their polarization properties \citep{Zhao2026}.
+For compressible fluctuations, oblique fast (slow) modes exhibit in-phase (anti-phase) correlations between $\delta |\mathbf{\tilde{B}}|$ and $\delta \tilde{N}$ \citep{Hollweg1975,Verscharen2019}.
+In addition, fast modes remain predominantly wave-like with weak frequency broadening across the inertial range, whereas slow modes increasingly deviate from their linear dispersion relations as nonlinearity increases \citep{Yuen2025}.
+Motivated by these distinctions, we isolate fast modes by integrating power within a $\pm30\%$ frequency band centered at $f_{\rm fast}$, taking into account the expected in-phase correlation.
+The remaining compressible fluctuations are therefore likely dominated by slow modes, characterized by anti-phase correlations, along with residual in-phase fluctuations that deviate from the fast-mode dispersion relation.

+The applicability conditions of this polarization-based decomposition technique are as follows: (1) the small-amplitude assumption must hold, i.e., the linear terms dominate over the nonlinear terms, such that the fluctuations can be decomposed into the incompressible Alfvén mode and the compressible fast and slow modes; (2) one mode must be dominant so that the local $\hat{k}\hat{b}_0$ coordinate system can be constructed more reliably; (3) the analysis interval should remain temporally stable and spatially homogeneous, with well-developed fluctuations.